 APE Malaysia worked together with the Langur Project Penang to install the first urban habitat fire hose bridge in Malaysia for dusky langurs and other wildlife friends who live and eat on both sides of a very busy road.
 The bridge reduced the risk of roadkill incidents, making the area a safer place for both humans and wildlife.

-Hammock Amok is a wildlife welfare project which focuses on creating enrichment for rehabilitation or rescue centres.
-Through the partnership with Air Asia Foundation, we have been able to help centres in Thailand, Indonesia, Vietnam, Laos and Malaysia.
-Other than logistical support, this project also sees the involvement of Air Asia staff working together to make enrichment items for various animals.
+Hammock Amok is a wildlife welfare project focused on creating enrichment for rehabilitation or rescue centres.
+Through our partnership with AirAsia Foundation, we’ve been able to help centres in Thailand, Indonesia, Vietnam, Laos and Malaysia.
+Other than logistical support, this project also includes AirAsia staff working together to make enrichment items for various animals.

 MEEM was written and developed by APE Malaysia (previously known as WOX) in partnership with WWF-Malaysia.
 This learning module was created to increase understanding of marine conservation in Malaysia and was used by teachers and students in Semporna, Sabah.
 We hope that every person who reads this book will enjoy being an active participant in conserving not only the marine world, but also our entire environment.